 When dicing the ingredients, really run your knife over them a few times, almost mincing them.
 The meatballs are small so they cook pretty quickly.
 Therefore, the veggies must cook quickly too.

 1-2 small Thai chili peppers, minced very finely.
 You can also use a jalapeno pepper or a bit of ground red chili powder.
-Thai peppers are very hot, but I love them!

 3 1/2 tablespoons of sesame seeds, divided.
-Reserve about 1 1/2 tablespoons for rolling the meatballs and sprinkling over them upon serving. (see notes)
+Reserve about 1 1/2 tablespoons for rolling the meatballs and sprinkling over them upon serving

 Add everything to a bowl, including a good drizzle of honey and the herb of your choice and mix to combine all the ingredients.
 Wet your hands with cold water and form the mixture into small balls the size of large marbles or walnuts.

 Heat a large nonstick pan on medium high heat with some oil.
 Drop the meatballs in the pan and saute until they’re golden brown on all sides and cooked through.
 Do not overcrowd the pan.
 Fry in batches if you have to.
 Be careful not to burn them as the honey will help to caramelize the outside of the meatballs, helping them brown and crisp.
 You can cover the pan occasionally to cook them.
 But, keep a close eye on them and remove the cover when almost done.
 Try not to overcook or they’ll become dry.
 Once they are done, drizzle some more honey on them and roll them around to coat them with honey.
 Put the reserved sesame seeds on a plate and drop the cooked meatballs in the sesame seeds, rolling them to coat the outside with seeds.
-Serve with lemon or lime wedges, a cooling Persian cucumber salad and a side of rice.
+Serve with suggestions and enjoy!